Ponni (1953 film): Production

-A. S. A. Sami was directing the film, but for an unknown reason he left half-way.
-C. Srinivasa Rao, (son of filmmaker C. Pullaiah) took over.A dance drama with the popular story of Lord Krishna which was titled Bhama Vijayam was performed by Ragini and her cousins Ambika and Sukumari.
-Choreography was handled by Hiralal.
+A. S. A. Sami was directing the film, but for reasons unknown he left half-way.
+C. S. Rao took over and completed it.
+A dance drama with the popular story of Lord Krishna which was titled Bhama Vijayam was performed by Ragini and her cousins Ambika and Sukumari.

-Ponni was based on Sami's screen story, with dialogue by Sami, star Tamil screenwriter Elangovan and Balasubramaniam.
-For some reason, Sami opted out of the project midway, and C. S. Rao (C. Srinivasa Rao) completed it.
 The film was shot at Pakshiraja Studios in Coimbatore.
 An additional attraction in the film was the real-life wrestling sequence between King Kong (Hungarian World Champion) and Dara Singh along with referee Alireza Bey (Champion of Turkey).
-Such fights were a major attraction in Madras those days and they were performed in Park Town near Central Station.
+They were performed in Park Town near Central Station.

-A dance drama, Bhama Vijayam, the popular story of Lord Krishna, Sathyabhama and Rukmini was added to the film.
-It featured Ragini and her cousins Ambika and Sukumari, with dances composed by noted choreographer B. Hiralal.

-A real life wrestling contest between Dara Singh and King Kong was an added attraction.

 Soundtrack

 The music was composed by Subbiah Naidu.
 Lyrics were by Narayanakavi, Ramaiah Dass, Balasubramaniam & Makkalanban.

-Playback singers are C. S. Jayaraman, Loganathan, Mariappa, Perianayaki, Jayalakshmi, Komala and Radha.
+Reception

+According to historian Randor Guy, the film was an average success.